mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 #### Introduction

-In this page, we will share you the differences and what sets RepoDb apart from Dapper.
+In this page, we will share you the differences and what sets RepoDB apart from Dapper.
 We tried our best to make a 1-to-1 comparisson for most area.
-This page will hopefully help you decide as a developer to choose RepoDb as your micro-ORM (with compelling reason).
+This page will hopefully help you decide as a developer to choose RepoDB as your micro-ORM (with compelling reason).

 *&ldquo;I am  an open source contributor and I am here to share you what I had done.
 I worked hard for it to improve the space of data access in .NET.
 I personally ask your support towards this library.
 I hope you share, you blog and use it.&rdquo;*